mdomarsaleem/r-programming-101/README.md

-# R-Samples
+# R-Programming-101

-This is a Basic R-101 training session with 4 levels of training module.
+This is a Basic training for R-programming.
+It is a 4 module training program.
 1. Data structures
 2. Vector operations and loops
 3. Reading data from excel and data wrangling using dplyr